Whale fall: Discovery

-Many other whale falls have since been found by more researchers and deep-sea explorers as well as naval submarines.
+Many other whale falls have since been found by more researchers and deep-sea explorers, as well as by naval submarines.
 The increase in detection is largely due to the use of cutting-edge side-scan sonar which can minutely examine the ocean floor for large aggregations of matter.
-A 2022 study identified 45 known natural whale falls, 38 implanted ones, and 78 fossil ones with most in the Pacific but a significant number, particularly of fossil ones in the Atlantic.
+A 2022 study identified 45 known natural whale falls, 38 implanted ones, and 78 fossil ones, mostly in the Pacific, but a significant number, particularly of fossil ones, in the Atlantic.

+A 2023 Scripps survey found at least 7 whale falls in an area of 135 sq mi surveyed off the California coast, with sonar evidence that may indicate up to 60 total in that area.

 Ecology

 Whale falls are distributed heterogeneously throughout space and time, with a concentration along migration routes.
 There is much faunal overlap in these whale falls across oceans.
 Mussels and vesicomyid clams belong to groups that harbor chemosynthetic bacteria, which can draw energy from inorganic chemicals, such as sulfur.
 Before their presence was discovered at whale falls, the only known habitats of these groups were sunken wood and hydrothermal vents.
 Similarly, lucinid clams were previously only known to inhabit carbon seeps and anoxic seafloor sediments.
-Osedax, a genus of deep-sea polychaete worms, act as ecosystem engineers by excreting acid to erode whale bones and absorbing the nutrients trapped within.
+Osedax, a genus of deep-sea polychaete worms, acts as an ecosystem engineer by excreting acid to erode whale bones and absorbing the nutrients trapped within.
 This enhances biodiversity in the deep sea by increasing the water diffusion into the matrix of bones and facilitating colonization of the bone matrix by rarer species.
-Osedax have more dramatic effects in juvenile skeletons, which are not as well-calcified as adult skeletons.
+Members of Osedax have more dramatic effects in juvenile skeletons, which are not as well-calcified as adult skeletons.

 At whale fall sites it is common to see between three and five trophic levels present, with two main nutritional sources constituting the base of the food web.
 Adult whale carcasses can house up to five trophic levels, whereas juveniles more typically have three.

 Recent studies also show a possible trend of "dual niche partitioning", in which scavengers tend to reach peak densities on the carcass during the day and predators are more present during the night, reducing competition between the two trophic groups.
 There is also a possible trend in tidal patterns and species occurrence, indicating that tides play a role in niche partitioning as well.

 Similar ecosystems exist when other large volumes of nutrient-rich material fall to the sea floor.
 Sunken beds of kelp create kelp falls, and large trees can sink to create wood falls.
 In more recent years, shipwrecks have also provided bases for deepwater communities.
 In ecosystems formed following a whale fall event, there are four stages of ecological succession.